nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2.9 Schedule of the day : `schedule D/SHORTDATE [E/EFFORT]`

+:man_technologist: Wouldn't it be great if you can have your life planned out for you?
+Schedule can help!

 #### 2.9.1 How it Works
 Entering `schedule D/SHORTDATE E/EFFORT` generates a new 30-day plan for users based on their intended `E/EFFORT`, and display a list of tasks to be done on `D/SHORTDATE`.